 Part of any good sourcing strategy will be to examine (typically in the form of a Request For Information) what is available on the market that is new.
 This does not even mean you have to consider changing vendors, but it does give you the option of seeing how your choice of forklifts compares to the latest and greatest on the market or what teleconferencing services are now willing to provide customers that sign a 2-year contract that is more than what you are getting today.

 As the old saying goes, “You don’t know what you don’t know,” and you can’t make the best decisions for your company unless you “know it.”

 Tomorrow we will conclude this series by looking at how getting help can increase your savings.

-For more information about how we can assist with sourcing your freight lanes, please contact a SafeSourcing Customer Service Representative.
+For more information about how we can assist with sourcing projects for your company, please contact a SafeSourcing Customer Service Representative.

 We look forward to your comments.